PotatoBreadCrumbs/Shopping/README.md

 - uploaded checkout img delivery

-* code for background to be implemented on every HTML (check discord for code section and only need to change img location accoridnly) *
+* code for background to be implemented on every HTML (check discord for code section and only need to change img location accordingly) * (Nov 5th)

+updated project documents
+- all documents have been updated including presentation